-The required fields are circled in red:
+The required fields are circled in red in the screenshot below:

-Note: All the other fields are optional.
 Depreciation class is only listed if it has been enabled in the settings.

 Click on Save and you will see the new location at the top of the Model List.

 Importing a list of models